Crotalus cerberus: Common names

 Arizona black rattlesnake, black rattlesnake, black diamond rattlesnake, brown rattlesnake, Cerberus rattlesnake, mountain diamond-back.
 Also often incorrectly referred to as a timber rattlesnake.

 Geographic range

 Found in the United States, in Arizona from the Hualapai Mountains and Cottonwood Cliffs in the northwest of the state, southeast to the Santa Catalina, Rincon, Pinaleno and Blue Mountains.
 Also found at Steeple Rock, in extreme western New Mexico.
 The type locality given is "San Francisco Mountains" (Coconino County, Arizona, USA).

 Diet

 It preys upon suitably sized amphibians, reptiles, birds and their eggs, and mammals.

 Reproduction

 Sexually mature females bear live young in broods of 4 to 21 neonates.
 The Arizona black rattlesnake is the first species of snake observed to exhibit complex social behavior, and like all temperate pit vipers, care for their babies.
-Females remain with their young in nests for 7 to 14 days, and mothers have been observed cooperatively parenting their broods.
+Females remain with their young in nests for 7 to 14 days, occasionally exhibiting cooperative parenting behaviors.